LaunchYourVibe

 Without skip link: Tab × 40+ to reach content

-LaunchYourVibe A-11
+LAUNCHYOURVIBE A-11

 Keyboard users Tab through every nav item on every page load.
 A skip link lets them jump directly to main content.
 Place it as the very first focusable element.
 Visually hide it until focused: don't remove it from the DOM or tab order.